isaacrlevin/WorkFlowGenerator/README.md

 You can also run the app from Visual Studio/VS Code/.NET CLI with the following command from the folder with WorkflowGenerator.csproj inside it

-**NOTE: You will need to set a path of the .csproj you want to geneate an workflow for using Debug Profiles in VS or passing the path into the command line**
+**NOTE: You will need to set a path of the .csproj you want to generate an workflow for using Debug Profiles in VS or passing the path into the command line**

 ```
 dotnet run C:\dev\somefolderwithaprojectfileinit